sandialabs/WecOptTool/docs/source/theory.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 In practice, the size of the decision vector :math:`x` from :eq:`optim_prob` will often be quite large.
 For a single degree of freedom device, :math:`x` can easily be :math:`\mathcal{O}(1e2)`.
-To obtain high accuracy solutions to optimization problems with large numbers of decision variables, without requiring users to provide analytic gradients (i.e., the Jacobian and Hessian matrices), WecOptTool employs the `automatic differentiation`_ package `Autograd`_.
+To obtain high accuracy solutions to optimization problems with large numbers of decision variables, without requiring users to provide analytic gradients (i.e., the Jacobian and Hessian matrices), WecOptTool employs the `automatic differentiation`_ package `Jax`_.
-In practice, most WecOptTool users should only need to know that when writing custom functions to define their device, they should simply use the Autograd replacement for `NumPy`_ by calling :code:`import autograd.numpy as np`.
+In practice, most WecOptTool users should only need to know that when writing custom functions to define their device, they should simply use the Jax replacement for `NumPy`_ by calling :code:`import jax.numpy as np`.
-Note that Autograd does not support all of NumPy (see the `Autograd documentation`_) and using unsupported parts can result in silent failure of the automatic differentiation.
+Note that Jax does not support all of NumPy (see the `Jax documentation`_) and using unsupported parts can result in silent failure of the automatic differentiation.

 Scaling
 ^^^^^^^